willierushrush/willierushrush.github.io/_posts/2020-05-21-riemann-surfaces-are-always-second-countable.md

   - category2
 ---

-Manifolds are automatically assumed to be 2nd countable by definition.
+Manifolds are automatically assumed to be 2<sup>nd<sup> countable by definition.
 Without this assumption, horrible topological objects like the long line, i.e. the concatenation of uncountably many copies of $[0,1)$, would be manifolds and paracompactness as well as the existence of partitions of unity would not come for granted.

-Most introductory classes on Riemann surfaces or complex geometry will make a side remark that Riemann surfaces (without assuming 2nd countability) are always 2nd countable.
-This is quite a remarkable result and typically known as Radó's theorem [insert citation].
+Most introductory classes on Riemann surfaces or complex geometry will make a side remark that Riemann surfaces (without assuming 2<sup>nd<sup> countability) are always 2<sup>nd<sup> countable.
+This is quite an extraordinary result typically known as Radó's theorem [insert citation].

 ## Rado's theorem
-Every connected Riemann surface is second countable.
+**Every connected Riemann surface is second countable.**

 A Riemann surface is a connected one dimensional complex manifold, that is, a connected Hausdorff topological space that is locally homeomorphic to the unit disk $\mathbb{D} \subset \mathbb{C}$ and each transition map between two such overlapping charts is holomorphic.